Enhancing Lexicon-Based Text Embeddings with Large Language Models: Methodology

 \subsubsection{Tokenization in LLMs}

-LLM tokenizers, though designed to cover all possible text forms for the language modeling objective, may hinder the effectiveness of lexicon-based embedding. i) Extra redundancy can be introduced under the same lexeme and further affect the token matching.
-E.g., \texttt{"What"}, \texttt{"what"}, and \texttt{" what"} can be regarded as distinct tokens due to differences in case or whitespace, even though they represent the same word. ii) Subword fragmentation~\citep{impactwordsplitting} split a common word into pieces like \texttt{"education"} into \texttt{"edu"} and \texttt{"cation"}, posing additional matching complexity. iii) Tokenizers trained on large corpora often include rare tokens, which inflate the vocabulary size and make the embedding larger and slower to match.
+LLM tokenizers, though designed to cover all possible text forms for the language modeling objective, may hinder the effectiveness of lexicon-based embedding. i) High redundancy can be introduced under the same lexeme and further affect the token matching.
+E.g., \texttt{``What''}, \texttt{``what''}, and \texttt{`` what''} can be regarded as distinct tokens due to differences in case or whitespace, even though they represent the same word, and may have different weights in the embedding. ii) Subword fragmentation~\citep{impactwordsplitting} split a common word into pieces like \texttt{``education''} into \texttt{``edu''} and \texttt{``cation''}, posing additional matching complexity. iii) Tokenizers trained on large corpora often include rare tokens, which inflate the vocabulary size and make the embedding larger and slower to match.

 Therefore, instead of directly using the original language modeling head, we simply cluster original tokens to form clusters and use their centroid embeddings to replace the original token embeddings of the language modeling head.
 This approach reduces the redundancy by merging related tokens and decreases the size of embeddings by using a smaller clustered vocabulary.